Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proof of Theorem

-We start the sections on the proofs of our main results with a simple but fundamental observation on the smallest singular values $\sigma_1(B)$ of matrices $B\in\Cb^{m\times n}$, which constitutes one of the corner stones for most of the general algorithms we will construct in the subsequent proofs. \begin{proposition} Given a matrix $B\in\Cb^{m\times n}$ and a number $\epsilon>0$ one can test with finitely many arithmetic operations of the entries of $B$ whether the smallest singular value $\sigma_1(B)$ of $B$ is greater than $\epsilon$. \end{proposition} \begin{proof} The matrix $B^*B$ is self-adjoint and positive semidefinite, hence has its eigenvalues in $[0,\infty)$.
+We start the sections on the proofs of our main results with a simple but fundamental observation on the smallest singular values $\sigma_1(B)$ of finite matrices $B\in\Cb^{m\times n}$, which constitutes one of the cornerstones for most of the general algorithms we will construct in the subsequent proofs.
+Note that when dealing with infinite-dimensional operators, we will also use the notation $\sigma_1$ to denote the injection modulus defined, for $A \in \mathcal{B}(\mathcal{H})$ on some Hilbert space $\mathcal{H}$, as

+\begin{proposition} Given a matrix $B\in\Cb^{m\times n}$ and a number $\epsilon>0$ one can test with finitely many arithmetic operations of the entries of $B$ whether the smallest singular value $\sigma_1(B)$ of $B$ is greater than $\epsilon$. \end{proposition} \begin{proof} The matrix $B^*B$ is self-adjoint and positive semi-definite, hence has its eigenvalues in $[0,\infty)$.
 The singular values of $B$ are the square roots of these eigenvalues of $B^*B$.
-The smallest singular value is greater than $\epsilon$ iff the smallest eigenvalue of $B^*B$ is greater than $\epsilon^2$, which is the case iff $C:=B^*B-\epsilon^2I$ is positive definite.
+The smallest singular value is greater than $\epsilon$ if and only if the smallest eigenvalue of $B^*B$ is greater than $\epsilon^2$, which is the case if and only if $C:=B^*B-\epsilon^2I$ is positive definite.
 It is well known that $C$ is positive definite if and only if the pivots left after Gaussian elimination (without row exchange) are all positive.
 Thus, if $C$ is positive definite, Gaussian elimination leads to pivots that are all positive, and this requires finitely many arithmetic operations.
-If $C$ is not positive definite, then at some point a pivot is zero or negative, at this point the algorithm aborts. \end{proof}
+If $C$ is not positive definite, then at some point a pivot is zero or negative, at this point the algorithm aborts.
+An alternative is the Cholesky decomposition.
+Although forming the lower triangular $L \in \mathbb{C}^{n \times n}$ (if it exists) such that $C = LL^*$ requires the use of radicals, the existence of $L$ can be determined using finitely many arithmetic operations.
+This follows from the standard Cholesky algorithm, and we omit the details. \end{proof}

-\begin{remark} In practice it may be advisable to use the Cholesky decomposition when determining if $C$ is positive definite or not.
-This is simply for stability purposes as discussed in \cite{Hansen_Comp}.
-However, introducing the Cholesky decomposition requires evaluation of a radical.
-As Proposition \ref{PCholesky} is the mainstay in most Arithmetic towers constructed in this paper, one can simply replace the Gaussian elimination with the Cholesky decomposition and obtain a Radical tower instead that may be more appropriate for computations. \end{remark}